PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Methodology

-To reflect realistic household-level trip-planning behavior, we propose a two-phase interaction protocol that models both individual intention formation and subsequent intra-household negotiation.
-Specifically, the framework consists of (i) an initial \textbf{parallel proposal phase}, in which household members independently express their trip-making intentions, and (ii) a \textbf{consensus refinement phase}, in which agents iteratively deliberate and adjust their proposals through interaction until reaching a final collective household decision.
+We propose a two-phase interaction protocol for realistic household-level decision-making that captures both individual intention formation and intra-household negotiation.
+In the \textbf{parallel proposal phase}, members independently express their initial intentions; in the \textbf{consensus refinement phase}, agents iteratively deliberate and revise their proposals to reach a collective household decision.

-\textbf{Parallel Proposal} In the first phase, each household member agent independently generates an initial trip-making proposal conditioned on its assigned persona profile.
-Concretely, for agent $A_i$, the initial trip count vote $v_i^{(0)}$ is sampled from its policy $\pi_{\theta_i}$ as follows:
+\textbf{Parallel Proposal.} In the first phase, each household member agent independently generates an initial decision proposal conditioned on its persona profile (Appendix~\ref{sub: parallel}).
+For agent $A_i$, the initial vote $v_i^{(0)}$ is sampled as:

-All initial proposals are generated in parallel, allowing heterogeneous trip-making intentions to be elicited without introducing turn-order or anchoring biases.
-The resulting individual votes are then combined into an initial household-level trip estimate $\hat{y}^{(0)}$ via an aggregation operator $G(\cdot)$, , such as a (weighted) summation:
+Parallel generation elicits heterogeneous intentions while avoiding turn-order and anchoring biases.
+The individual votes are then aggregated into an initial household-level decision $\hat{y}^{(0)}$:

-This aggregate value serves as the starting point for the subsequent household conversation.
+where $G(\cdot)$ denotes a task-specific aggregation operator, such as summation for numerical decisions or majority voting for binary decisions.
+This aggregate serves as the starting point for the subsequent household conversation.

-\textbf{Consensus Refinement} In this phase, household member agents iteratively deliberate and negotiate around the shared household-level trip proposal.
-At discussion round $t$, each agent generates an utterance $u_i^{(t)}$ conditioned on its persona attributes $P_i$, the current household estimate $\hat{y}^{(t-1)}$, and the accumulated conversation history $h_{t-1}$:
+\textbf{Consensus Refinement.} In the consensus refinement phase, member agents deliberate over the household decision using a round-robin protocol for up to $R_{\max}$ rounds.
+At round $t$, each agent generates an utterance $u_i^{(t)}$ conditioned on its persona attributes $P_i$, the current household estimate $\hat{y}^{(t-1)}$, compact summaries of other members $C_{-i}$, and the conversation history $h_{t-1}$ (Appendix ~\ref{sub: refinement}):

-Through this iterative deliberation process, agents may express agreement or disagreement, propose adjustments to the household-level estimate, and negotiate compromises, thereby steering the discussion toward a collectively acceptable outcome.
-We define consensus as the point at which all household members support a common trip count, or equivalently, when the remaining variation among agents’ proposed values falls within a small tolerance threshold $\delta$.
-Formally, consensus is achieved at round $t^*$ if